 Insulin is a hormone secreted by the pancreas that allows glucose to move out of the bloodstream and into cells for energy.

 Insulin is an anabolic hormone that stimulates growth pathways, such as glycogenesis and lipogenesis.

 A diet high in processed carbohydrates and sugars causes abnormally increased insulin production.
 Over time, this can cause the cells to reject insulin and lead to insulin resistance.

 Avoid grazing.
 Another driver of elevated insulin levels is snacking between meals.
 Each small snack leads to a peak in insulin production.
-If you are always grazing between mealtimes, your body will constantly be producing insulin.
+If you are always grazing between mealtimes, your body will constantly produce insulin.
 Practice small fasts between meals and give your body a chance to reduce the peak in insulin production before your next meal.

 In summary, insulin is a hormone that requires balanced eating and appropriate lifestyle choices to manage.
-It plays an essential function and we could not live without it (e.g. type 1 diabetics need to inject insulin to survive since they do not produce insulin naturally).
+It plays an essential role, and we could not live without it (e.g., type 1 diabetics need to inject insulin to survive since they do not produce insulin naturally).
 Nevertheless, we want to be careful to avoid an overproduction of insulin.
 A diet high in refined carbohydrates, added sugars, excessive protein, grazing pattern of eating, and/or inactivity can cause a dysregulated insulin response, contributing to insulin resistance and weight gain.

 While many other scenarios stimulate insulin release, the primary stimulant is elevated glucose levels.
 So, anything that can lower glucose will also help keep our insulin levels in check.
 Optimizing our dietary patterns and incorporating healthy lifestyle changes can profoundly impact insulin regulation and sensitivity.
 We will discuss these factors more in later education segments.